How Do I Crate Train My Puppy?

 Separation Anxiety

 Separation anxiety can be a common challenge during crate training.
 If your puppy becomes anxious or distressed when left alone in their crate, there are steps you can take to help them overcome this issue.
 Start by gradually increasing the duration of alone time in the crate, as discussed earlier.
-Additionally, consider offering a special toy or treat that is only available when your puppy is in the crate.
+Additionally, consider offering a special toy or that is only available when your puppy is in the crate.
 This can help to redirect their focus and create a positive association with crate time.
 If separation anxiety persists, consult with a professional trainer or behaviorist for further guidance.

 Fear of the Crate